freignat91/mlearning/README.md

 - compute the statistical network output distribution, for each possible decision: the number of time the decision has been taken in the period
 - when decision has to be taken using network output:
   - compute the regular decision as usual (see chapter `take decision on output`)
-  - look at the immediate other direction (+1 and -1 regarding the regular chosen one) and if they haven't been take more than a given time (100 for now), then take this decision instead of the regular one.
+  - look at the immediate other directions (+1 and -1 regarding the regular chosen one) and if they haven't been taken more than a given time (100 for now), then take this decision instead of the regular one.
   - This decision will be as usual reinforced or fade considering its consequence

-This way, we train networks on decision it doesn't show too much on its regular way.
+This way, we train networks on decisions it doesn't show too much on its regular way.
 If the "forced" decisions appear to be good, they will be naturally reinforced and then their statistical distribution will be better (>100) and then they become regular decisions.

-Then, the networks are now able to converge to use about all their decision capability.
+The networks are now able to converge and use about all their decision capability.

-Now, there is another issue: We don't all which network structure it should be used.
+Now, there is another issue: We don't know which network structure(s) should be used.
 3 layers, 4 layers? how many neurones by layer?

-The fist tested network were empirically set at the beginning finding that a network 8-7-8 is not bad for the purpose (see chapter `ant network structure`), but perhaps 8-30-100-8 is better...
+The first tested network were empirically set at the beginning finding that a network 8-7-8 is not bad for the purpose (see chapter `ant network structure`), but perhaps 8-30-100-8 is better...

 Then, it's possible to add a mechanism to have a natural network structure selection using this way of working: